-Tool Symbol How it works Reads text aloud with dual color highlighting and natural-sounding voices.
-Text to Speech To use, select some text and click the Play button.
+Tool Symbol How it works Text to Speech Reads text aloud with dual color highlighting and natural-sounding voices.
+Text to specell To use, select some text and click the Play button.
 Reads text aloud by simply clicking on it.
-Click to Speak 4 When the feature is on, the button is highlighted in pink.
+Click to Speak 8 When the feature is on, the button is highlighted in pink.
 Click again to turn off.
-A Allows users to highlight and color code sections of text on a page, to facilitate summarizing, categorizing and higher order skills.
+20.00000 0 Allows users to highlight and color code sections of text on a page, to facilitate summarizing, categorizing and higher order skills.
 Highlights Highlight some text, and then click the Highlighter icon to choose from four colors.
 Select some highlights and click the Erase icon to remove.
 Collect Collects your highlights into a new Google or Word document.
-Highlights 274 Select which colors to collect, as well as how to sort them.
-Shapes Drawing ïï Allows you to draw circles, squares, rectangles and lines with customizable colors and line thickness.
-0-0 Click on any shape to delete or reposition it on the page.
-Freehand A Allows you to scribble or freehand draw on touch device or with your mouse.
-Drawing - Includes Undo and Redo options to use while drawing.
+Highlights 1 Select which colors to collect, as well as how to sort them.
+Shapes Drawing ľľ Allows you to draw circles, squares, rectangles and lines with customizable colors and line thickness. - U U U U U U U 0-0 Click on any shape to delete or reposition it on the page.
+Freehand ۵ Allows you to scribble or freehand draw on touch device or with your mouse.
+Drawing = Includes Undo and Redo options to use while drawing.
 Eraser \$ Click and drag to erase both freehand drawing and shapes from your document.
 Allows you to type text directly on your document.
 Great for note-taking and completing worksheets.
 Text Annotation T Click the icon and then click where you'd like to place your annotation.
 Click away to save the annotation.
-Allows you to insert notes, instructions or helpful hints on your document.
+Duchnia Allows you to insert notes, instructions or helpful hints on your document.
 Leaves a red pushpin icon wherever the annotation was made.
 Pushpin Annotation × Click the icon and then click where you'd like to place your annotation.
 Click away to save the annotation.
 Comments Adds a side comment to your document for communicating and collaborating with other users.
 Includes options to add voice notes, images and links (for Google users only).
 To use, select some text and then click the Comment icon.